isosaari/salary-analysis/README.md

 1. Push this repository to GitHub
 2. Go to your repository Settings → Pages
-3. Under "Source", select "GitHub Actions" (the workflow will handle deployment automatically)
+3. Under "Source", select "Deploy from a branch" and choose the `gh-pages` branch
 4. The analysis will be automatically rendered to HTML and published to GitHub Pages whenever changes are pushed to the main branch

 To view the rendered analysis, visit the GitHub Pages URL for this repository (typically `https://[username].github.io/[repository-name]/`).